Thanks!

 DAU and MAU

 Daily active users and Monthly active users are the number of unique users that engage with your app on a daily or monthly basis.
-Defining what constitutes an active user requires you to agree on certain criteria.
+(You’ll need to define the criteria that constitute an active user.)

 You can also look at the DAU-MAU stickiness ratio, which is the number of DAU divided by the number of MAU.
-The stickiness ratio will help you understand how well you are doing at retaining users over an extended period of time.
+This helps you understand how well you’re retaining users over an extended period.

 ARPDAU

 ARPDAU stands for average revenue per daily active user.
-This is an important metric, especially for Gaming apps, because it helps to understand how your users react to different campaigns or creatives and the effect on your daily revenues.
+This helps you understand how your users react to different campaigns or creatives and the effect on your daily revenues.

-If you see they engaged positively with a campaign it may cause a spike in revenues and help guide future campaigns.
-Conversely, if engagement and revenues drop on a certain day you can investigate what went wrong and optimize for improvement.
+If they engage positively with a particular campaign, you may see a spike in revenues, which can guide future campaigns.
+Conversely, if engagement and revenues drop one day, you can investigate what went wrong and optimize for improvement.

 Average session length

-Average session length helps app owners understand how engaging their app is.
-The longer the session the more engaged the user, and the more potential there is for a user to progress towards making a purchase or view more ads.
+Average session length helps you understand how engaging your app is.
+The longer the session, the more engaged the user, and the more potential there is for them to progress to a purchase.

 Retention rates

-User retention helps to measure loyalty over time.
-It’s different from the DAU-MAU stickiness mentioned above because retention is about longevity.
-For example, a user may install a Hyper Casual game and play incessantly for a week but then churn.
-Compare this to a user who plays every few days but for a year.
-You could argue that the second player was more engaged, and more likely to make a purchase over their lifetime as a user.
+User retention helps to measure loyalty over the long term.
+For example, a user may install a hyper-casual game and play incessantly for a week, but then churn.
+Compare this to a user who plays every few days, but for a year: that player is more engaged, and more likely to make a purchase over their lifetime as a user.

 In-app purchase fraud